 The Utah State Legislature has participated in the NCSL America's Legislators Back to School Program since 2000.
-This background provides a more detailed overview and objectives of the program.
+This background (PDF) provides a more detailed overview and objectives of the program.

 Ranked as No.1 in the nation for many years and always in the Top 3, Utah legislators teach students about the legislative process through meaningful and interactive sessions in the classroom, other venues, and on Capitol Hill.

 Would you like to prepare students for a meaningful interaction with a legislator?

 Review classroom materials (PDF) that legislators can leave with students K-12.